If the information you are searching for is not in this document, please ask.

 fileShow

-{ entry: Entry }
+{ entry: Entry } (refer above for Entry object)ReactComponentuserPanelAfterInfo

-Together with the main file (plugin.js), you can have other files, both for data and javascript to include with require('./other-file')
+HtmlTogether with the main file (plugin.js), you can have other files, both for data and javascript to include with require('./other-file').

-Notice that in this case you don’t use api.require
+Notice that in this case you don’t use api.require but classic require because it’s in your plugin folder.

 These files have a special meaning:

-by 2 (or more) files, both contents are appended.Suggested method for publishing is to have a dedicated repository on GitHub, with topic hfs-plugin
+by 2 (or more) files, both contents are appended.Suggested method for publishing is to have a dedicated repository on GitHub, with topic hfs-plugin.

 To set the topic go on the repo home and click on the gear icon near the “About” box.